 Some functionalities in the UiPath application may require use of third-party software, licensed under separate terms and conditions.
 In addition to UiPath Mobile Orchestrator License Terms, you must also comply with the third-party terms and conditions.
 The Firebase Cloud Messaging service may be used under the following Google APIs Terms of Service and Firebase Data Processing and Security Terms .

 You must have app notifications enabled at device Settings level in order to receive the push notifications from Orchestrator.

-The message sent by the server contains additional information, used by the Orchestrator Mobile App to determine which screen of the app should be opened when you tab on the notification.
-For example, tapping on any single or grouped Job Faulted push notification displays the Jobs screen, with the Faulted state filter applied, and already sorted by most recent records.
+The message sent by the server contains additional information, used by the Orchestrator Mobile App to determine which page of the app should be opened when you tab on the notification.
+For example, tapping on any single or grouped Job Faulted push notification displays the Jobs page, with the Faulted state filter applied, and already sorted by most recent records.

 A UUID (Universal Unique Identifier) is a 128-bit number used to uniquely identify some object or entity on the Internet.
 Your mobile device has such a UUID.